ahzng/MemeAI/README.md

 ## Introduction

 :wave:Hey there!
 My name is SymbolAI.
-I have been trained to recognize 20x20 pixel images of single digit numbers and mathematical operators to make basic arithmetic calculations.
+I have been trained to recognize 20x20 pixel images of human symbols.

+Symbols I can currently recognize:
+- Single digit numbers
+- More symbols coming soon

 On average, I have a ***95% success rate***.